ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 HTTPS servers perform a number of sanity checks on SCTs from clients before storing them:

-  1. if a bit-wise compare of the SCT matches one already in the store, the SCT MAY be discarded
+  1. if a bit-wise compare of an SCT plus chain matches a pair already in the store, this SCT and chain pair MAY be discarded

   1. if the SCT can't be verified to be a valid SCT for the accompanying leaf cert, issued by a known log, the SCT MUST be